Document

 -

-PFD – Select this to create a Process Flow Diagram that describes the major equipment and the primary process flows in a chemical engineering or process engineering facility at a fairly high level.
+PFD – Select this option for a Process Flow Diagram that describes the major equipment and the primary process flows in a chemical engineering or process engineering facility at a fairly high level.
 A flowsheet might show, for example, how materials or objects are moved from one operative point to another for chemical transformation or physical assembly, and what is the flow direction between two consecutive operations.

 Important: Only P&I diagrams publish the topological network of pipelines into the 3D model, which allows piping designers to use diagram-based pipe routing assistance.
 See P&ID integration in 3D routing.